apache/cayenne-modeler/README.md

 * `src/main/resources/layouts` contains the FXML files for the UI (edit with Scene Builder).
 * `src/main/java/org/apache/cayenne/modeler/layout` contains the Java controllers for the FXML layouts (names should match up).
+* `src/main/resources/cayenne-analytic.xml` contains the sample model currently being used for testing purposes.
 * More to come as the prototype solidifies...

 ### To-Do